JaimeGo/Comments-in-Go/README.md

 # Comments-in-Go

-Simple app to leave comments created completely in Go, running on a EC2 instance on AWS.
+Simple app to leave comments created completely in Go, running on a EC2 instance on AWS [status: disabled because of billing].

 URL: http://ec2-18-224-182-185.us-east-2.compute.amazonaws.com/